-Sustainability has become the new buzzword for consumers and brands alike, and bamboo has found itself at the forefront of the movement.
-And, for good reason!
+Sustainability has become a buzzword for consumers and brands alike, and bamboo has found itself at the forefront of the movement.
+And, for a good reason!
 From bamboo beauty products to bamboo tableware to bamboo bed sheets, Australians love bamboo.

 Sustainable bedding in Australia

 As the world is quickly catching on to bamboo’s environmental and personal benefits, more bamboo-based bedding products are becoming available on the market.
 With the influx of bamboo products, it becomes our duty as consumers to do our research because not all bamboo textiles are created equal.

 Where to begin when buying bamboo bed sheets

 We’ve broken down the key differences between the four types of bamboo materials to help you find the perfect set of bamboo bed sheets:

 Bamboo Rayon was one of the first bamboo fabrics offered, and as a result, it is what most bamboo bed sheets are made of.
 There are many different processes for manufacturing rayon.
 These vary in the chemicals used and their impact on the environment.

 If you’re leaning towards purchasing bamboo rayon sheets, choose from manufacturers with strict effluent treatment protocols.
 Some brands fail to be mindful of the disposal process when it comes to the chemical waste left after the product is made.

 Also, try to avoid bamboo rayon sheets treated with chlorine bleach and zinc sulphate.
 Again, check with the manufacturer or the seller if you’re unsure.